Paul Stuart: History

 Harry Ostrove started Broadstreet's men's clothing stores in New York City in 1915, and Ralph Ostrove worked for his father.
 Ralph Ostrove struck out on his own in 1938 to start Paul Stuart, so named for his son, Paul Stuart Ostrove.
 The flagship store opened on March 7, 1938 and has continued at the same location at the intersection of 45th Street and Madison Avenue.

 The company was helmed by the legendary merchant and CEO Clifford Grodd from 1958 until his death in 2010.
 Paul Stuart Ostrove, the brand's namesake and executive vice president, had died on November 21, 2004.

 In fall 2007, Paul Stuart launched its Phineas Cole range, which is luxury clothing with a slimmer silhouette designed to appeal to a younger, less conservative clientele.

-The retailer remained a privately-held family business until December 2012, when it was sold to its long-time Japanese partners, Mitsui.
+The retailer had remained a privately-held family business until December 2012, when it was sold to its long-time Japanese partners, Mitsui, who then sold the business to private investment group Middle West Partners for an undisclosed sum in December 2025.